 From intergrated annual report for year ended 31 December

 performance.
-Engaging with and building relationships with its stakeholders is key to sustaining the
+Engaging with and building relationships with these stakeholders is key to sustaining the

-The Bell Equipment brand is the essence of who it is in the market place.
-Bell Equipment uses its brand to differentiate
+The Bell Equipment brand is the essence of who it is in the marketplace.
+The organisation uses its brand to differentiate

 itself through its people centric approach to business and by promoting the 1-BELL philosophy internally and nurturing it